crunchiestmustard/run3.github.io/README.md

 You - For playing it
 -

-Also, you donÂ´t have to give credit if you iframe or embed this for your own website.
-I donÂ´t care.
+Also, you don´t have to give credit if you iframe or embed this for your own website.
+I don´t care.